-- 1 See Note 45 to the financial statements, 'Legal proceedings'. - 2 Generic competition commenced in many markets during 2016. - 3 Includes Supplementary Protection Certificates which were granted in multiple countries in EU and patent term extensions granted in the US. - 4 Refers to Priorix and Priorix Tetra, as all patents on Varilrix have expired. - a Related compounds/indications are measles, mumps and rubella vaccine/prophylaxis - b Related compound is varicella vaccine
+See Note 45 to the financial statements, 'Legal proceedings'.
+Generic competition commenced in many markets during 2016.
+Includes Supplementary Protection Certificates which were granted in multiple countries in EU and patent term extensions granted in the US.

 Pipeline, products and competition continued